Tutorial: Create Azure Resource Manager templates with dependent resources

 When the Azure resources are no longer needed, clean up the resources you deployed by deleting the resource group.

 - From the Azure portal, select Resource group from the left menu.

 - Enter the resource group name in the Filter by name field.

 - Select the resource group name.
 You shall see a total of six resources in the resource group.

 - Select Delete resource group from the top menu.

 In this tutorial, you developed and deployed a template to create a virtual machine, a virtual network, and the dependent resources.
-To learn how to deploy Azure resources based on conditions, see:
+To learn how to use deployment scripts to perform pre/post deployment operations, see: